11 Reflections and Lessons Learned

 Compostable standup pouches: This year, EcoEnclose launched our flexible film and standup pouch line, consisting of three potential film materials:

-- Curbside recyclable paper pouch (made with FSC-certified virgin paper)
+- Curbside recyclable paper pouch (made with certified sustainably sourced virgin paper)

 - Recycled-ready PE pouch (potentially with some PCR)